 Available on the CLIENT album ‘Command’ via Out Of Line

 DUBSTAR I’m In Love With A German Film Star (2010)

-Although at the time Blackwood was still in CLIENT, the newly reformed DUBSTAR were invited to submit a cover of their choice as part of a project for Amnesty International Catalunya.
-While songs by THE ROLLING STONES and the late Kirsty MacColl were considered, the trio settled on this 1981 cult classic made famous by THE PASSIONS.
+Although Blackwood was still in CLIENT, the newly reformed DUBSTAR were invited to submit a cover as part of a project for Amnesty International Catalunya.
+While songs by the late Kirsty MacColl were considered, the trio settled on this 1981 cult classic made famous by THE PASSIONS.
 While there was to be an emotional reunion concert in Spring 2013, the DUBSTAR’s reformation as a trio was not to last…

 Originally on the compilation album ‘Peace’ (V/A) via Amnesty International, currently unavailable

 WILLIAM ORBIT featuring SARAH BLACKWOOD White Night (2010)